Lefkada Kitesurfing spots

 • Sea temperature: You’re going to need a shorty wetsuit in May, June, September, and October and a lycra wetsuit in July and August.

 • Sea chop: In case of strong wind predictions (above 6Bft), there is a good chance that there will be a shore break, which discourages most of the riders.
-So, they will instead head to the Nissaki spot, which lies 5 km away or to Agios Nikolaos, which lies 15 km away.
-Keep in mind that some days there is some chop, depending on the direction of the wind.
+So, they will instead head to the Nissaki spot (5 km away) or to Agios Nikolaos (15 km away).
+Keep in mind that on some days there is some chop, depending on the direction of the wind.

 • Wind prediction accuracy: It is very difficult to predict the wind strength in Agios Ioannis as there are thermal winds.
-Many times, there might be predictions of 8-10 knots southwest winds and end up to 23 knots.
-You can check the live wind station that works from May to September.
+Many times, there might be predictions of 8-10 knot southwest winds and end up to 23 knots.
+You can check the live wind station that operates from May to September.
 However, if you live in the area, you’re going to feel the wind the moment it blows.
 What’s more, the wind doesn’t start at the same time every day, but many people go to the beach with their families or friends to enjoy the sun and the sea until the wind starts to blow.

 • Rider levels: This beach is suitable for kitesurfers of all levels, but freestylers will often go to other nearby spots on choppy days.